2ndPrince/path-wise/README.md

 # 🧭 Path Wise – Frontend App

-**Path Wise** is a life-advice and spiritual guidance chatbot powered by Google Vertex AI with RAG (Retrieval-Augmented Generation).
+**Path Wise** is a life-advice and spiritual guidance chatbot powered by Google Vertex AI with Retrieval-Augmented Generation (RAG).
+The AI engine is trained on carefully curated sermon content that explains how to live wisely and practically based on biblical principles.
-This repository contains the frontend code built with **React + TypeScript**, designed to interface with a cloud function backend.
+This repository contains the frontend application built with **React + TypeScript**, designed to interact with a serverless backend via cloud functions.

 ### https://path-wise-792e5.web.app/